-Access to finance is one of the major obstacles to doing business in many EBRD countries of operations.
-Over half of SMEs in Kazakhstan, the Kyrgyz Republic and Tajikistan that reported needing a loan have been unable to obtain one.
-Moreover, non-bank financial instruments such as leasing or factoring tend to be underdeveloped in the region.
-This picture coincides with low levels of financial literacy averaging around 30 per cent of the population.
-Accounting standards are also low, which further constrains access to finance.
+According to the BEEPS V survey, access to finance is one of the most important obstacles to doing business in a majority of countries in the region.
+More than half of the SMEs in Kazakhstan, the Kyrgyz Republic and Tajikistan that reported needing a loan have been unable to access one.
+In addition, non-bank financial instruments such as leasing or factoring are severely underdeveloped.
+This picture coincides with low levels of financial literacy, at an average of around 30 per cent of the population.
+Accounting standards are also lacking, which further constrains access to finance.

-In addition to better financial management, improved business standards could help companies become more competitive and reach new markets.
-However, the level of international certification remains low among small firms, at around 15 per cent.
-The business environment can also be challenging, including the administrative burdens around paying taxes and trading goods.
+Apart from better financial management, improved business standards could help companies become more competitive and better able to access new markets.
+However, the level of international certification, for instance, remains low among small firms at around 15 per cent.
+The business environment can also be challenging, with many companies competing with informal businesses and suffering disruptions to electricity supply, thus leading to substantial financial losses.

-Our extensive network of regional offices helps us reach SMEs beyond major cities.
-Moreover, under the auspices of the Investment Councils in the Kyrgyz Republic and Tajikistan, for which we provides assistance to the secretariats, we can engage clients and local stakeholders to help address the issues they face.
+Our wide network of regional offices helps us reach SMEs beyond major cities.
+Moreover, under the auspices of the Investment Councils in the Kyrgyz Republic and Tajikistan, for which we provide assistance to the secretariats, we can engage clients and local stakeholders to help address the issues they face.

 Improving access to local currency financing